Timothy198426/FluidTeck/README.md

 ## Welcome to the BUBBLEVERSE\!

+As easy as honey, oils and air and water in a jar! infinity spinner👁️⚖️🗡️✝️❤️♾

 The BUBBLEVERSE is a new kind of universe, built on the timeless principles of Fluidteck.
 It's a place where a single breath can create a digital world, and where play becomes philosophy.
 Here's a look at the core concepts that power this living, breathing system.

 ### **Breath as Power, Bubbles as Data**